no-1-of-gamza/Gamza_Artifact_Collector/README.md

 It is used in various fields such as criminal investigation, in-house investigation, and data infringement investigation.

-Gamza_Artifact_Collector is that Collectng digital forensic artifact <systeminformation, registry files, event log, browser history, trash bin data>
+Gamza_Artifact_Collector is that Collectng digital forensic artifact <systeminformation, registry files, event log, browser history, recycle bin data>

 and Collecting specific extnsion files <.pdf, .txt, .xlsx > that usually is used mailcious code